Color-avoiding directed paths in tournaments: Simple proofs

 Now, we pick $t$ sufficiently large so that $\varepsilon(N^t)<\delta$, which contradicts our assumption that $f_{q,r}(N^t) \geq (N^t)^{\alpha-\varepsilon(N^t)}$. \end{proof}

 Recall from \cref{sec:overview} that in our proof of \cref{thm:main}, we work inductively with the quantity

-where $\ell_i(K)$ denotes the length of the longest $i$-avoiding monotone path in $K$.
+where $\ell_i(T)$ denotes the length of the longest $i$-avoiding directed path in $T$.
 A priori, working with this product may appear to be wasteful, since perhaps the longest color-avoiding path is much longer than the geometric mean of all of them.
-As an immediate consequence of \cref{prop:lex product}, we can show that this is not the case, and that the two notions are equivalent for large $N$. \begin{proposition} Let $K$ be an $N$-vertex $q$-edge-colored ordered complete graph.
+As an immediate consequence of \cref{prop:lex product}, we can show that in the setting of transitive tournaments, this is not the case, and that the two notions are equivalent for large $N$. \begin{proposition} Let $K$ be an $N$-vertex $q$-edge-colored ordered complete graph.
 There is a $q$-edge-colored ordered clique $\wt K$ on $N^q$ vertices for which $\ell_i(\wt K)=\Pi(K)$ for all $i \in [q]$. \end{proposition} \begin{proof} Let $K_1,\dots,K_q$ be obtained from $K$ by cyclically permuting the colors $q$ times.
 That is, $K_1=K$, and $K_t$ is obtained from $K_{t-1}$ by recoloring each edge of color $i$ to color $i+1\pmod q$.
 Let $\wt K=K_1\otimes \dots \otimes K_q$, so that $\ab{\wt K}=N^q$.
 By \cref{prop:lex product}, we know that

 But $K_t$ is obtained from $K$ by cyclically permuting the colors, hence $\prod_{t=1}^q \ell_i(K_t) = \prod_{i=1}^q \ell_i(K)=\Pi(K)$, as claimed. \end{proof}